This brief tutorial shows students and new users how to replace LibreOffice productivity suite with OpenOffice on Ubuntu desktops.

 sudo apt-get -y purge openoffice*.* && sudo apt-get autoremove

-When OpenOffice have been removed, run the commands below to re-install LibreOffice.
+When OpenOffice has been removed, run the commands below to re-install LibreOffice.

 sudo apt-get -y install libreoffice libreoffice-gnome